giedrebi/BIT_SPRINT_2/README.md

     <div class="row"></div>
 </section>
 ```
-And to style `row` and `box` I added these selectors in style.css file:
+And to style `row` and `box` I added these declarations in style.css file:
 ```
 .row {
     display: flex;